pcarbo/bmapathway/README.md

 (CAD), Crohn's disease (CD), hypertension (HT), rheumatoid arthritis (RA), type 1 diabetes (T1D) and type 2 diabetes (T2D).
-Running these MATLAB scripts should reproduce the results on enriched pathways and disease associations reported in the PLoS Genetics paper, *Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes in Crohn's disease.*
+Running these MATLAB scripts should reproduce the results on enriched pathways and disease associations reported in the *PLoS Genetics* paper, **Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes in Crohn's disease.**
+For more details on our methods, consult the *PLoS Genetics* paper.

 Also included in this repository is MATLAB code implementing statistical procedures to (1) interrogate pathways for enrichment of